netsec-ethz/scion-tutorials/content/apps/hell.md

 ## Reproducing the setup locally

-In case you need a more specific setup or the range of values you want to test your application with is not provided, you can setup a similar topology locally using tcconfig with the following configurations, while adapting the respective IAs, IPs, ports and interfaces:
+In some cases you might need a more specific setup.
+For instance, the range of values you want to test your application with is not provided.
+In those situations, you can setup a similar topology locally which you fully control.
+You can use the following tcconfig configurations used in `Hades` as template and adapt the respective IAs, IPs, ports and interfaces to your topology:

 `17-ffaa:0:1113`:
 ```